rafaelmnatali/katacoda-scenarios/k8s/step3-install.md

 `kubectl label namespace default istio-injection=enabled`{{execute}}

-To confirm the installation was sucessfull execute the following commands:
+To confirm the installation was successful execute the following commands:

 - `kubectl get namespaces default --show-labels`{{execute}}

-it should return an information similar to this:
+it should return information similar to this:

 ```
 NAME      STATUS   AGE   LABELS